zzzlou/cvwo_code/README.md

 **Rails part**

-Please refer to https://github.com/zzzlou/cvwo_code_backend for Rails part.
+Before you begin, please make sure to download this repository AND https://github.com/zzzlou/cvwo_code_backend

 First make sure you have ruby on rails properly set up, this project is built on rails 7.1.2